The Best You Can: Production

 In January 2024, it was reported that Michael J. Weithorn would direct and write a romantic comedy film, with Kyra Sedgwick, Kevin Bacon, Judd Hirsch, and Brittany O'Grady set to star.
 Production had begun under the working title Connescence in and around Brooklyn.
 In March 2024, it was reported that production had just concluded.

 Release

 The Best You Can had its world premiere at the 2025 Tribeca Festival on June 7, 2025, during the Spotlight Narrative section.
-It is scheduled to be in digital released on November 25, 2025 by Sony Pictures Home Entertainment.
+It was digitally released on November 25, 2025 by Sony Pictures Home Entertainment.

+Critical reception

+On the review aggregator website Rotten Tomatoes, 87% of 15 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 56 out of 100 based on 6 critics, which the site labels as "mixed or average" reviews.